nanoporegenomics/napu_wf/README.md

 assume this WDL implementation.

 First, follow [these instructions](https://cromwell.readthedocs.io/en/stable/tutorials/FiveMinuteIntro/) to download and install the latest version of Cromwell.
-Make sure that Docker is installed and running.
+Also make sure that [Docker](https://docs.docker.com/get-docker/) is installed and running.

 Then, you will need to prepare an inputs file.
-For example, for the endToEnd pipeline, you can generate blank input file as follows.
+For example, for the end-to-end pipeline, you can generate blank input file as follows (`-o` option hides optional workflow inputs)

 ```
-java womtool.jar XXX
+java -jar womtool-XX.jar inputs -o false wdl/workflows/cardEndToEndVcf.wdl > inputs.json
 ```

-Then, you will be able to run the corresponding pipeline (for example, endToEnd) as follows:
+Then, edit the `inputs.json` file with your input parameters.
+Afterwards, you will be able to run the corresponding workflow (for example, `cardEndToEndVcf.wdl`) as follows:

 ```
 java -jar cromwell-XY.jar run wdl/workflows/cardEndToEndVcf.wdl --inputs inputs.json